The Education Department at Brunel was highly praised for their Partnership work in the 2023 Ofsted inspection.

 Express an interest and contribute to the programmes

-Influence and understand how the programmes work and strengthen communication with a network of student teachers to increase opportunities for NQT recruitment.
+- Influence and understand how the programmes work and strengthen communication with a network of student teachers to increase opportunities for ECT recruitment.

-• Work with academic teams and students sharing professional education themes in the curriculum, either at the university or at your school premises.
+- Work with academic teams and students sharing professional education themes in the curriculum, either at the university or at your school premises, through Intensive Training and Practice (ITAP), or otherwise.
 Your school may have a particular focus or expertise that could greatly benefit programme delivery, enhancing the student experience.

 Book Mentor Development Sessions and Department of Education partnership events

 Mentor Development is a key focus of the university school partnership network and benefits all parties involved.
-Regular free sessions are held at the university throughout the year.
+Regular free sessions are held throughout the year.
 Bookings for all related events can be made via the School Placement Portal.
-Broader details about mentoring and The National Mentor Standards can be found
+Broader details about mentoring and The National Mentor Standards can be found at the School Experience and Mentor Development tab.

 School placement portal